 What You Should Know about Osteosarcoma (Bone Cancer) in Dogs

 A type of bone cancer called osteosarcoma is the most common type of primary bone cancer in dogs, accounting for over 95% of all bone tumors.
-Other types of bone cancer are chondrosarcoma, fibrosarcoma, and hemangiosarcoma.
+Other types of bone cancer include chondrosarcoma, fibrosarcoma, and hemangiosarcoma.
 “Primary” refers to cancer that starts in the bone versus spreading (metastasizing) into the bone from somewhere else.1

 The cause of osteosarcoma in dogs isn’t well understood.
 Certain dog breeds are more prone to developing it.
 Scottish Deerhounds are genetically predisposed to osteosarcoma, and it occurs frequently in other large-breed dogs, especially Rottweilers.
 Large or giant/tall dogs are also at greater risk, as are middle-aged to older dogs.